mremolt/ice_kickstarter/README.md

     $ rails generate cms:scaffold

-To add the google analytics functionality to the app
+To add the google analytics functionality to the app:

     $ rails generate cms:component:google_analytics